nyxnor/onionjuggler/README.md

 That was on the network level, but know on the user system, even if one chooses a Free and Open Source Operating System, GNU/Linux dominates a big share over *BSD, having a huge impact on the main software used for the kernel (Linux), shell (bash), service manager (systemd).

-## Goal
+### Goal

-The goal of this project:
+The goal of this project is to be the solution of the above mentioned problem using onion services.

+This project:
-* facilitate onion service management, from activating a service to adding client authorization to it, giving the full capabilities of editing files manually would have but with less tipying.
+* facilitates onion service management, from activating a service to adding client authorization to it, giving the full capabilities of editing files manually would have but with less tipying.
 * show the that managing the onion service is much more than just using a webserver with your pages.
 * distribution, from the source code level (FOSS) to the effect it takes when it allows anyone to run the code on any operating system, shell or service manager.